El Camino: A Breaking Bad Movie: Plot

-Jesse finds Ed Galbraith, the "disappearer", who wants US$125,000 to aid Jesse, plus $125,000 for the previous occasion when Jesse hired him but failed to commit.
+Jesse finds Ed Galbraith, the "disappearer," who wants $125,000 to aid Jesse, plus $125,000 for the previous occasion when Jesse hired him but failed to commit.
 Jesse is $1,800 short and Ed refuses to help.
 Knowing they are being surveilled, Jesse calls his parents and feigns willingness to surrender.
 After his parents and the police depart, Jesse sneaks into the Pinkman home and takes two pistols from his father's safe, a Colt Woodsman and an Iver Johnson Hammerless.

 Jesse drives to Neil's shop, where Neil, Casey, and three friends celebrate with escorts and cocaine.
 After the escorts leave, he asks for $1,800, and Neil refuses.
-Seeing the Woodsman in Jesse's waistband, Neil challenges Jesse to a duel for his share of the cash.
-Jesse agrees, and when Neil reaches for his gun, Jesse shoots him with the Hammerless, which was concealed in his jacket pocket.
+Seeing the Woodsman in Jesse's waistband, Neil challenges him to a duel for his share of the cash.
+Jesse agrees and when Neil reaches for his gun, Jesse shoots him with the Hammerless, which was concealed in his jacket pocket.
 Casey fires at Jesse, but Jesse kills him with Neil's gun.
-Jesse collects the driver's licenses of the remaining men and lets them leave after threatening to return and kill them if they tell the police.
+Jesse collects the driver's licenses of the remaining men and lets them leave after threatening to return and kill them if they notify police.
 He recovers Neil's cash and departs after setting an explosion to cover his tracks.

 In a flashback, Walter and Jesse have breakfast after a multi-day meth cook.
-Estimating they will make more than $1 million, Walter laments having waited his entire life to do something special and calls Jesse lucky since he will not have to wait.
+Estimating they will make more than $1 million, Walter laments having waited his entire life to do something special and calls Jesse lucky since he did not have to wait.

 In the present, Ed drops Jesse off at a car parked near Haines, Alaska.
 Jesse gives Ed a letter for Brock Cantillo and acknowledges he does not want to say goodbye to anyone else.
 Driving off, Jesse has a flashback to his time with Jane Margolis.
 He tells her he admires what she said about going wherever the universe takes her, but she dismisses it as metaphorical and encourages him to make his own decisions.
 Jesse drives on, smiling at the prospect of a new life.